-LARRY N. BEKKEDAHL Vice President, Transmission and Distribution, age 55.
+LARRY N. BEKKEDAHL Vice President, Transmission and Distribution, age 56.

 Appointed to current position on August 25, 2014.
 Served as Senior Vice President of Transmission Services at Bonneville Power Administration from June 2012 to August 2014, and as Vice President of Engineering and Technical Services from April 2008 to June 2012.
-Prior to joining Bonneville Power Administration, served as Director of Engineering and Technical Services for Clark Public Utilities from 2001 to 2008.
+Prior to joining Bonneville Power Administration, served as Director of Engineering and Technical Services for Clark Public Utilities from 2001 to 2008, and served in various capacities for PacifiCorp from 1984 to 2001.

-CAROL A. DILLIN Vice President, Customer Strategies and Business Development, age 58.
+CAROL A. DILLIN Vice President, Customer Strategies and Business Development, age 59.